In Washington State, there are a few different types of court orders that can be issued to prevent contact between two people.

-- An order was in place AND
+- An order was in place

-- The violator knew about the order AND
+- The defendant knew about the order

-What are the criminal penalties?
+What are the criminal penalties for violating an order?

 If the contact did not involve an assault and if the accused does not have two prior convictions for violating an order, the offense will be a gross misdemeanor, which means that there is a potential sentence of 364 days in jail and a $5000 fine.
 If the contact involved assault or if the accused has two prior convictions for violating an order, the offense will be a Class C Felony, with a maximum sentence of five years in jail and a $10,000 fine.